 — Artists and ensembles may submit applications only if they have obtained written engagements from U.S. academic institutions and schools.

-THE 2025 CALL FOR APPLICATIONS IS OPEN
+THE 2025 CALL FOR APPLICATIONS IS CLOSED

 Dylan Hadida | Program Officer dylan.hadida@villa-albertine.org